Integrating literacy and math is surprisingly easy.

-Story frames are great for struggling readers and writers who need the extra support.
+Story frames are great for struggling readers and writers who need the extra support such as ESL learners.

 Don’t Forget About Word Problems.

-Solving word problems during math block is the norm, but go a step further and have students write a few original story problems.
+Solving word problems during math block is the norm, but go a step further and have kids write a few original story problems.